William Randolph Lovelace II: Work for the U.S. government

 From 1951 to 1952, Lovelace served as chair of the Armed Forces Medical Policy Council.

 In 1951, Lovelace's clinic was awarded a contract by the United States Atomic Energy Commission to conduct field and laboratory experiments on the injuries caused by nuclear detonation on more than a dozen different kinds of animals.
 The clinic monitored how fast various species of animals died and the number of scars on the lungs of the various animals caused by nuclear shock waves.

 Lovelace's clinic tested pilots assigned to fly the Lockheed U-2 spy plane of the U.S. Central Intelligence Agency.
 Experiments on the effects of high-altitude flight on the pilots were conducted by former Operation Paperclip recruit Ulrich Cameron Luft, who had conducted tests for the Nazi Luftwaffe on the physiological effects of high-altitude activities before and during World War II.

 In 1958 he was appointed the chairman of the NASA Special Advisory Committee on Life Sciences.
 As head of NASA's Life Sciences, he would then play a key role in the selection of the astronauts chosen for Project Mercury.
 In 1959 he also began examinations to determine the physical suitability of women candidates for the astronaut training program.
 In 1964 he was appointed NASA’s Director of Space Medicine.

 Death

-On December 12, 1965, Lovelace and his wife were being flown in a private plane near Aspen, Colorado when the plane crashed into a canyon.
+On December 12, 1965, Lovelace and his wife Mary were being flown in a private plane near Aspen, Colorado when the plane crashed into a canyon.
 Dr. and Mrs. Lovelace, along with their pilot, Milton Brown (27), died at the crash site.
 Their bodies were found by a search party days later after their efforts were delayed due to a severe snow storm.
-The pilot had arranged Dr. and Mrs. Lovelace next to each other and covered them with a coat before he died of his injuries and exposure.
+The pilot had arranged Dr. and Mary Lovelace next to each other and covered them with a coat before he died of his injuries and exposure.